 Integral to my work is the need to practise in the context of a real world outside the therapy room.
 I work with an awareness of the importance of identity and culture in helping to shape a sense of self and therefore welcome the opportunity help clients explore issues relevant to women, Black people, people with disabilities, lesbians, bisexual, gay and transgendered people.

 If I think I am able to provide the kind of service you are looking for, I will invite you to an assessment or consultancy session.
-This is not normally a session for I charge.
+This is not normally a session for which I charge.

 I regard your initial assessment session as an opportunity for us both to assess whether counselling or therapy is something from which you would benefit, and if so, in what form.
-You will normally have completed a questionnaire prior to attending for your assessment this gives me some basic background information with which to work.

-At the end of the assessment, I will offer some preliminary feedback about what I have observed during the session, and will advise you as to whether or not he or I believe therapy would be beneficial.
+At the end of the assessment, I will offer some preliminary feedback about what I have observed during the session, and will advise you as to whether or not I believe therapy would be beneficial.
 Many clients who are deemed suitable wish to make an appointment to begin work there and then, while others prefer to go away and think about it.
-I'm more than happy that you should do this in fact I encourage you to visit more than one potential therapist before making a firm commitment, since your relationship with your therapist will be the most important element in the potential success or failure of the work you undertake.
+I'm more than happy that you should do this - in fact I encourage you to visit more than one potential therapist before making a firm commitment, since your relationship with your therapist will be the most important element in the potential success or failure of the work you undertake.

 I would normally expect you to commit to an initial 6 sessions of work, usually (although not always) occurring once weekly.
 I find this often proves sufficient for those bringing relatively simple issues.
 For others, the six sessions offers a time-limited introduction to counselling and therapy, during which period I am able to assess needs and preferred style of working in more detail.
 For such clients, the review which takes place at the end of the initial period allows them to examine what they have achieved thus far and to consider what remains to be worked on.
-If we decide to continue, we will formulate a plan for continued work, usually in an open-ended contract.
+If we decide to continue, we will formulate a plan for continued work, usually in an open-ended contract

 Training, qualifications & experience